irm1005-itec1005-fall-2023/template-assignment-05/README.md

 **Semester**: Fall 2023

-**Due Date**: 1:00 PM on December 8, 2023
+**Due Date**: 11:59 PM on December 8, 2023

 **Assessment**: This assignment is worth 15% of your final grade and marked out of 100.

 ## TLDR

-1. Sketch a concept that the team is going to build (microsite or mini game)
+1. Sketch a concept that the team is going to build (landing page or mini game)
 2. Build your prototype
 3. Commit your code to your assignment repository in GitHub.
 4. Turn on GitHub Pages in your assignment repository to host your web page online.